neondatabase/website/content/docs/guides/heroku.md

 [Heroku](https://heroku.com) is a popular platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 It simplifies the deployment process, making it a favorite among developers for its ease of use and integration capabilities.

-This guide will walk you through deploying a simple Node.js application connected to a Neon Postgres database, on Heroku.
+This guide walks you through deploying a simple Node.js application connected to a Neon Postgres database, on Heroku.

 ## Prerequisites